ansys/pymapdl/docs/source/index.rst

   solution matrices, and results)

-With PyMAPDL it is easier than ever to integrate the simulation capabilities of the Ansys MAPDL multi-physics solver direcly into novel applications thanks to an API that will look familiar to APDL and Python users alike.
+With PyMAPDL it is easier than ever to integrate the simulation capabilities of the Ansys MAPDL multi-physics solver directly into novel applications thanks to an API that will look familiar to APDL and Python users alike.
 The package presents a Python-friendly interface to drive the software that manages the submission of low-level APDL commands, while exchanging